MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "More than 50% of your data has invalid format.
 Please check your data and try again."

-To fix this, go to ["Following column(s) do not have the right data types: [x].
+To fix this issue, go to ["Following column(s) do not have the right data types: [x].
 Please check your data and try again."](#following-columns-do-not-have-the-right-data-types-x-please-check-your-data-and-try-again)

 ### "Following column(s) are missing from your dataflow: [x].
 Please check your data and try again."